peacewalker122/e2e-chat/README.md

 3) **fe/**
 This is the frontend that will be used to connect to the server and send, receive messages, show our & peer messages.

+4) **deploy/**
+This is the directory that will be used to deploy the app to a server.
+It contains the configuration for the docker-compose and the traefik configuration

 ## How to use
 1) create the virtual environment for the server first
 ```bash